≡ Menu

 Prevention of Squamous Cell Carcinoma in Dogs

-The best thing you can do to prevent recurring SCC or from it happening altogether is to use sunscreen.
+The best thing you can do to prevent recurring SCC or from happening altogether is to use sunscreen.
 Yes, there are sunscreens for dogs.
 Look into a broad-spectrum sunscreen.

 Which brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+We want to remind folks that we at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+If you feel your pet may have squamous cell carcinoma (or any other health issue), you’ll want to have them checked out by a vet ASAP!

 Because…

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs!
+An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!

 Cost of Squamous Cell Carcinoma in Dogs

-The cost of SCC will depend on the severity, but it’s likely going to be less than $1000.
-That still sounds like a lot, we’re sure, but it’s cheaper than most illnesses or diseases.
+The cost of SCC will depend on the severity, but it will likely be less than $ 1,000.
+We’re sure that still sounds like a lot, but it’s cheaper than most illnesses or diseases.
 Imagine if your dog got another type of cancer.
-It could be $5000 for surgery and treatment.
+It could be $ 5,000 for surgery and treatment.
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?